 “In the Land of the Finndians is a successful work of non-fiction.
 It is history made into narrative, told through the stories of people’s lives, impressive photographs and sometimes even fictional tales.” – Voima newspaper

-“The book describes the lives of the Finndians and North American indigenous people today in an honest and unembellished way – exactly how both Finns and Ojibwa would like it. [–] Koutaniemi is a fantastic photographer.
+“The book describes the lives of the Finndians and North American indigenous people today in an honest and unembellished way – exactly how both Finns and Ojibwa would want….
+Koutaniemi is a fantastic photographer.
 Without her images, the book would not be nearly as splendid as it is now.
-The book has a lovely appearance in general, although the content is most important, of course.
-The trio have such a heavy subject matter at hand that I’m betting their book will win the Non-Fiction Finlandia Prize.” – Mustetta ja paperia literary blog
+The book looks lovely, although its content is, of course, most important.
+The trio have such a heavy subject matter at hand that I’m betting their book will win the Non-Fiction Finlandia Prize.” – Mustetta ja paperia blog

 “The story of the Finndians feels very topical right now, as immigration has been such an important topic of conversation throughout Europe lately.
-Few of us remember that between 1860 and 1944, nearly 400,000 people left Finland to settle in North America – and they did not receive the warmest welcome. [–] The Finns wound up working in the forests, in the same areas that were home to indigenous people.
-Thus began the story of the Finndians, which Kettu, Seppälä and Koutaniemi are also turning into a documentary film.
-Katja Kettu’s works have been published in nearly 20 different languages.
+Few of us remember that between 1860 and 1944, nearly 400,000 people left Finland to settle in North America – and they did not receive the warmest welcome… The Finns wound up working in the forests, in the same areas that were home to indigenous people.
+Thus began the story of the Finndians… Katja Kettu’s works have been published in nearly 20 different languages.
 It seems that the world is her home.
 This might be partly due to the fact that, although her stories take place in small places, the topics are global. “ – Soome instituut, Estonia